Lyberta/Singularity/Self-empowerment.md

 **Start networking with Nazis and Muslims.
 Doxx all the information about Jews to them.**

+Weaponize [4chan](https://boards.4chan.org/) and [Kiwi Farms](https://kiwifarms.st/).
+Jews are so afraid of me that they don't even let me CWC myself.

 ## TODO: The rest, physical OpSec, etc.